onflow/cadence/docs/language.md

 Note that the required initializer and functions do not have any executable code.

-Struct and Resource Interfaces can only be declared directly inside contracts, i.e. not inside of functions.
+Struct and resource Interfaces can only be declared directly inside contracts, i.e. not inside of functions.
-Contract interfaces can be declared globally and not inside contracts.
+Contract interfaces can only be declared globally and not inside contracts.

 ### Interface Implementation